airbrake/airbrake-ios/README.markdown

 #Testing

 To test that the notifier is working inside your application, a simple test method is provided.
-This method creates a notice with all of the paremeters filled out as if a method, `crash`, was called on the shared HTNotifier object.
+This method creates a notice with all of the parameters filled out as if a method, `crash`, was called on the shared HTNotifier object.
 That notice will be picked up by the notifier and reported just like an actual crash.
 Add this code to your `application:didFinishLaunchingWithOptions:` to test the notifier: